xssworm/interspire-bigcommerce/readme.txt

 * Initial launch

 == Upgrade Notice ==

+= 1.0.2 =
+* Very important if you upgraded to 1.0.1 without having configured your settings!
+* Otherwise, it improves settings validation

 = 1.0.1 =
 * Fixes possible `Uncaught exception 'Exception' with message 'String could not be parsed as XML` error